bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 80°
-- scattered clouds
+- few clouds
-- 55% humidity
+- 52% humidity
-- 12 mph wind
+- 22 mph wind

 No precipitation in the past 24 hours